Bethany Veney: Religion

 Kibbler's brother Jerry and sister Sally were converted Methodists, who found religion after attending a camp meeting.
-They outfitted a school house building in Luray to also serve as a venue for church services and revival meetings and encouraged Veney to become a Christian.
-Lucy arranged for someone to take Veney to a camp meeting, where she was inspired by a hymn.
+They outfitted a schoolhouse building in Luray to serve as a venue for church services and revival meetings and encouraged Veney to become a Christian.
+Lucy arranged for someone to take Veney to a camp meeting, where a hymn inspired her.

-She began to pray for her freedom, believing that if she was a good Christian her dream would come true.
-Veney often thought of how nice it would be to earn her own money and to save it until she could afford a house with a lovely garden.
-She relied on her faith to take her through difficult times throughout her life.
+Veney began to pray for her freedom, believing that if she were a good Christian, she would be freed from slavery.
+Veney wished to earn her own money and save it until she could afford a house with a lovely garden.
+She relied on her faith to endure difficult times.
 Still a young girl, she was severely punished by her slaveholder for attending church.
-She continued to go to church during the times that she was hired out to Mr. Levers and after she got before Kibbler and begged to be allowed to attend church.
+She continued to attend church when she was hired out to Mr. Levers and after she got before Kibbler and begged to be allowed to attend church.
 He said, "Well, I'll go the devil if you ain't my match.
 Yes, go to meeting..."
 From that point forward, she was able to attend church.
 She became known for her honesty and devotion.

 Marriage and children

 Around the late 1830s, Bethany Johnson married Jerry Fickland, an enslaved man who lived seven miles from her on the other side of the Blue Ridge Mountains.
-They received permission to marry from their owners and they had a simple wedding ceremony.
-Knowing that they could be separated at any time by their owners, they excluded promises to be true, and forsaking all others.
-They continued to live at the plantations of their owners, and could only visit one another when they were given permission and received a pass to travel on the roads without being picked up as runaways.
+They received permission to marry from their enslavers, and they had a simple wedding ceremony.
+Knowing their enslavers could separate them at any time, they excluded promises to be accurate and forsake all others.
+They continued to live at the plantations of their enslavers and could only visit one another when they were given permission and received a pass to travel on the roads without being picked up as runaways.